 CV summary example: your love of animals

 The summary is the 3-5 sentences at the top of your CV where you’ll be able to speak directly to the employer and tell them what makes you qualified for the role.
 This is the one place on your CV that you’ll also be able to convey your passion and love of animals.
-If you hold a required licence, don’t forget to mention it here.
+If you hold a required licence or are a member of a veterinary association, don’t forget to mention it here.
 Check out the summary from our CV sample below.

 Employment history sample: experience counts

-The main priority for anyone recruiting a veterinarian is their experience with animals.
-The employment history section is the place to list your previous jobs going back through the past ten years of your experience.
+The main priority for anyone recruiting a veterinarian is usually their experience with animals.
+The employment history section is the place to list your previous jobs going back through your veterinary experience.
 Include the employer name, job title, dates worked and location.
 If you’re just starting out, you may include positions with transferable skills, but vet-related work is always preferable.
 See our employment history CV sample below.

 CV skills example: soft skills are key